yairm210/Ubuntu-installation/README.md

 So the only thing I know for SURE is that some drivers (nouveau) NEED the nomodeset and others (nvidia) CANNOT have it set.
 This was fun.

+That WAS worth it though - the display now supports multiple resolutions, the blue light filter seems to actually be engaged, Steam scrolls faster and most noticably - 3d isn't COMPLETELY BROKEN.
+And Age of Wonders III was playable!!